5T33Z0/OC-Little-Translated/07_BOOT_Folder/README.md

 # Adding and configuring `.contentFlavour` and `.contentVisibility`

-## About
 OpenCore 0.8.8 introduced two new hidden files: `.contentFlavour` and `.contentVisibility` to further control the behavior of the BootPicker.
-If you have been using OpenCore prior to 0.8.8 and use OCAT to update it, these files are most likely missing from your EFI/OC/BOOT folder.
+If you have been using OpenCore prior to 0.8.8 and use OCAT to update it, these files are most likely missing from your `EFI/OC/BOOT` folder.

 ## How to add `.contentFlavour` and `.contentVisibility`